 Australia’s first carbon neutral airport

-In March 2017 Sunshine Coast Airport became the first Australian airport to achieve Level 3+ Neutrality under the Airports Council International Airport Carbon Accreditation program.
+In 2017 Sunshine Coast Airport became the first Australian airport to achieve accreditation under the Airports Council International Airport Carbon Accreditation program.

 Airport Carbon Accreditation program

 Airport Carbon Accreditation is a program of Airports Council International (ACI) and is the only institutionally-endorsed carbon management program for airports.
 The program is the only airport specific carbon standard which relies on internationally recognised methodologies.

 Airport Carbon Accreditation was introduced into the Asia-Pacific region in November 2011, in partnership with ACI Europe and with the support of ACI World.

 Only 63 airports worldwide, including Sunshine Coast Airport, have been accredited at Level 3+ Neutrality.